Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 Not only will it resist rips and tears but also protect your couch from the bed bug avalanche.
 This plastic cover is made specifically for protection and not for decoration.
 That being said, it will fully protect your bed and will not tear when carrying or dragging your bed across the floor.

-As for the couch coverage, this is something you don’t need to worry about.
+As for couch coverage, this is something you don’t need to worry about.
 With its dimensions of 68x42x42 inches in width, depth, and height respectively, it will not only cover your couch but overlap.
 The manufacturer also offers product returns so if you’re not satisfied, you can do that in the first 30 days.

 Plastic Mattress Cover to Kill Bed Bugs